mod_auth_oid

 Optional Apache Modules

-Optional Apache modules may provide OpenID to local user id mapping by implementing the mapping hook of mod_auth_oid.
-You may either write your own Apache module (see the sample code below) or use one of the available mapping modules.
+Optional Apache modules may provide OpenID to local user id mapping by implementing

-Note: You must compile mod_auth_oid defining AOID_MOD_EXT_HOOKS because this hook is disabled otherwise.
+Note: You must compile mod_auth_oid defining

 Available modules:

-• Flat file
+- Flat file

-The mod_auth_oid_file module, which is part of the mod_auth_oid source package, allows OpenID to local user id mapping using a flat file.
+part of the mod_auth_oid source package, allows OpenID to local user id mapping

 Sample code to implement a user mapping module: